Marriage Officiant & Credentials of License or Ordination Filing

 Certificate of Filing form is available for download on our website.
-Apply by mail, drop box or fax your request to our fax: 763.684.4558.
+Apply by mail or fax your request to our fax: 763.684.4558.
 The form will need to be signed and NOTARIZED.
 Mail check or pay on our website with credit card referencing ordained person.

 For an ordained person (both Minnesota residents and non-residents) to be authorized to perform marriage ceremonies in Minnesota, the person must be at least 21 years old and must file their "credentials of license or ordination" with a Minnesota county (MN Statute 517.05).
 Once this is done marriages may be performed anywhere in the State of Minnesota.

-- Provide a copy of your credential of license or ordination
+- Provide a copy of your credential of license or ordination, if applicable

 - Submit a completed and notarized Certificate of Filing form

-- A copy of your credential license or ordination.
+- A copy of your credential license or ordination, if applicable.
 If your credential has information on both sides, such as a wallet card, please provide a copy of each side.